Oru Marubhoomikkadha: Plot

-Eliana's uncle Jose (Maniyanpilla Raju) is a greedy man.
-He was planning to steal all the ransom money.
-He makes a deal with a local killer Mikha Singh to accomplish this and kill Eliana.

-Madhavan, Abdu and Eliana stays in a wedding house and a series of confusion takes place when Thoma's driver Koya (Suraj Venjaramoodu) comes in search of Eliana.
+Eliana's uncle Jose is a greedy man.
+He plans to steal all the ransom money.
+He makes a deal with a local killer and a dreaded crime boss Mikha Singh to accomplish this and kill Eliana.
+Madhavan, Abdu and Eliana stay in a wedding house and a series of confusion takes place when Thoma's driver Koya comes in search of Eliana.
 The trio finally escapes from the place.
 The day to fetch the money arrives.
-The plan is spoiled by Mikha, whom Jose collaborates with, and the police, called by Thoma.
-The trio manages to escape in a car but Eliana jumps from the moving car.
-She is taken to Abdu's house where his wife Khadeeja (Lakshmi Gopalaswamy) and their two children lives.
-Abdu is in debts and his threatened by the money-lenders.
+The plan is spoiled by Mikha and the police.
+They manages to escapes from them and when Eliana threatens to inform them police and gets them arrested, Madhavan tells her to it and takes her to her house and reveal everything to Thomas but Eliana jumps from the moving car.
+She is taken to Abdu's house where his wife Khadeeja and their two children lives.
+The next day, Abdu is threatened by the money-lenders as he is in debts.
 Eliana tells that she was going because she didn't want to trouble the two anymore.
-She reveals that her lover was in jail and had needed money to release him.
+She reveals that her lover Sameer was in jail and had needed money to release him.
 Madhavan stops her and says that they will get the money by thieving his boss.
 He wanted to take his revenge.
 His boss trusted him and had given him the secret code to his locker at office.

-Abdu and Madhavan breaks in at night wearing masks.
-They hides the CCTV camera with paper and steals the money.
+Abdu and Madhavan break in at night wearing masks.
+They hide the CCTV camera with paper and steals the money.
 However, Madhavan loses his control and takes off the seal.
 He shouts back at the camera, removes his mask, vandalizes the room and calls his boss names.
 They finally escapes.
-Madhavan gets drunk and goes to Meenakshi's house and calls her names but is shocked to see two 'Meenakshi's.
+Madhavan gets drunk and goes to Meenakshi's house but is shocked to see two 'Meenakshi's.
 Meenakshi tells that the other one was Manasi, her twin sister and it was she and her husband who Madhavan saw that night.
 The boss had fallen into the pool at Madhavan's and Meenakshi's engagement and Meenakshi had given the jacket for laundry and it was returned in the evening on the same night Madhavan saw Manasi and her husband and Meenakshi had left the jacket on the couch.
 Madhavan realizes that Meenakshi still loves him.

-On realizing his mistake, he goes back to Abdu and finds him gagged.
-Madhavan saves him and Abdu tells that Mikha had kidnapped Eliana.
-They saves Eliana and fights with Mikha and his men.
+After realizing his mistake, he goes back to Abdu and finds him gagged.
+Madhavan saves him and Abdu tells that Mikha had kidnapped Eliana and taken the money.
+They saves Eliana and fights off Mikha and his men.
 Meanwhile, the police arrives.
 Eliana tells to them that it was Mikha who kidnapped and that Madhavan and Abdu saved her.
-Madhavan tells Abdu to leave back the money.
+Madhavan tells Abdu to give back the money.
 They have a fight and Abdu tearfully and reluctantly gives it back which is returned to the locker.